gasiordev/ntree/README.md

 running.
 This is done with `ntree send`, eg.
 `ntree send WORKDIR /Users/miko/Repos/gasiordev/`.

+On the screenshot next to filenames, you can spot numbers.
+Number on the left, like `(3)...`, indicates that there are 3 items before which are not shown, and number on the right like `...(5)` tells us that there are 5 items after which are not shown.
+Items can be hidden because they do not fit on the terminal.
+Also, the priority is to show contents of working directory.
+So if necessary, any directories along the path are partly hidden.

 ## Configuration
 Before you start ntree, copy `sampleconfig.json` to your home directory as